Program Design & Teach Abroad Resources

 Cultural Content.
 Though it is our responsibility to teach about culture, we most often shy away from this because of our lack of knowledge.
 Don't be afraid to admit that you have some learning to do about the location and take this opportunity to do so in conjunction with your students.
 Utilize the Culture Learning section below for resources on local culture and activities to learn about culture.
 Also consider requiring your students to obtain a language phrasebook and learn basic history and foreign relations between the U.S. and the location.

 Murray State Schedule of Classes.
-Your class must be inserted into the Murray State Schedule of Classes by your department for the relevant time period.
+Your class must be inserted into the Murray State Schedule of Classes by the Education Abroad Office for the relevant time period.
 Every study abroad class MUST have a section number that begins with "A." For example, a CIV class taught abroad would appear as CIV 202-A01.
 If your on-campus class will be open to non-study abroad students, they must be in a separate class without an A section number.
 Failure to do so will be in violation of Murray State policy and state regulations.

 Service Programs are becoming more popular among academics across the curriculum.
 Consider utilizing a provider for service projects if you do not already have established contacts and in order to avoid repeating services provided by a previously well-intentioned group.